Meet YOLO26: next-gen vision AI.

 """Initialize conv/fc bias value according to a given probability value.

-This function calculates the bias initialization value based on a prior probability using the inverse error
+This function calculates the bias initialization value based on a prior probability using the inverse sigmoid

 function.
 It's commonly used in object detection models to initialize classification layers with a specific positive